 The Army does not decide how the land will be used in the future.
 These decisions are made by the Fort Ord Reuse Authority (FORA).
 In 1997, the Fort Ord Reuse Authority approved an overall plan, called the Base Reuse Plan, and the environmental documents needed to support that plan.
 This plan was developed after an extensive public process, during which the public had numerous opportunities to provide comments.
 The Fort Ord Habitat Management Plan and the 1997 base reuse plan both designated the Impact Area as a habitat reserve.

 Under this plan, most of the prescribed burn areas will remain in natural habitat.
-When all the land is cleaned up it will be turned over to the U.S. Bureau of Land Management, which will manage it for recreation and as a natural area.
-In effect, this part of the former Fort Ord will become part of a 15,000-acre park, the largest in Monterey County.
+When the land is cleaned up, it will be turned over to the U.S. Bureau of Land Management, which will manage it for recreation and as a natural area – part of the Fort Ord National Monument.
+In effect, this part of the former Fort Ord will become part of a 14,000-acre park, the largest in Monterey County.

 Fort Ord Document Repository – CSUMB Library